CONGESTIVE HEART FAILURE

 Mary,

-fatigue, shortness of breath, fluid in her lungs and loss of stamina in
+age 77, began to experience fatigue, shortness of breath, fluid in her lungs

-Heart Institute performed a battery of tests, including electrocardiograms,
+physician at the Arizona Heart Institute performed many tests, including

-stress tests, ultra-fast scan and echocardiograms.
+electrocardiograms, stress tests, an ultra-fast scan and echocardiograms.

 He